 This policy applies to students and recognized student organizations, as defined in this Handbook.

-1. No student or recognized student organization shall alter, replicate, or have in their possession an altered or replicated parking permit.
+1. No student or recognized student organization shall alter, replicate, or have in their possession an altered or replicated parking permit, including but not limited to an accessible parking permit.

 This policy applies to students and recognized student organizations, as defined in this Handbook.